Frank Balistrieri: Criminal career

-Prison
+Imprisonment

 On October 9, 1983, Balistrieri was convicted of five gambling and tax charges related to a sports betting ring that grossed at least $2,000 a day from 1977 to 1980.
 The investigation had included wiretapping of the Shorecrest Hotel, owned by Balistrieri's son, Joseph, and a raid on Balistrieri's house in which FBI agents knocked the front door down with a sledgehammer.
 On April 11, 1984, Balistrieri and his sons were convicted of attempted extortion of a vending machine business.
 On May 29, 1984, Balistrieri was sentenced in Milwaukee to 13 years in prison and fined $30,000.
 In June 1984, his sons were sentenced to eight years in prison, but the term was reduced to five years; each son, who were lawyers, had their law licenses suspended and later disbarred.

 In September 1985, Balistrieri was tried in Kansas City with eight other people for skimming an estimated $2 million of the gross income of the Argent Corporation casino operations.
 On January 1, 1986, Balistrieri pleaded guilty to one count of conspiracy and one count of racketeering, and was sentenced to 10 years in prison and fined $20,000, with this sentence to run concurrently with his 13-year sentence from 1984.

-Health and death
+Death

 On November 5, 1991, Balistrieri was released early from prison due to poor health.
 In December 1992, Balistrieri was admitted to St. Mary's Hospital (now Columbia St. Mary's) in Milwaukee, reportedly for colon surgery.
 Balistrieri died at the age of 74, on February 7, 1993, in Milwaukee.